sparrow-cloud/manual_stag/Writerside/topics/Analysis-Results.md

 ### Components {switcher-key="English"}

-**Component** is the smallest unit that can identify a specific program and refers to software that requires a licence, proprietary software, open source software, etc. Sparrow Cloud breaks down files into components to identify what software is included in the file being analysed, and organises the open source licences that the components are using into individual components on the Components tab.
+**Components** are the smallest units that can identify a specific program and refers to software that requires a licence, proprietary software, open source software, etc. Sparrow Cloud breaks down files into components to identify what software is included in the file being analysed, and organises the open source licences that the components are using into individual components on the Components tab.
 Components that are under a specific licence are also detected as issues in the issue list.

 For more information about components, see [Component](Component.md).